tusmechmes/Narwhal/README.md

 ## Goals
 After buying my dual extruder for my LulzBot TAZ4 I realized that I'd need to re-flash the firmware everytime I change exturders.
 Really annoying.
 So I've decided to upgrade the firmware and add a few features of my own.
 Overall I think that LulzBot is awesome and have great products and it's about time they have their own dedicated firmware as well.

-All the base features of Marlin ar kept intact, what I plan to do is slowly erode non-TAZ printers #defines to make the code more readible and add features to make the UI and navigation better.
+All the base features of Marlin are kept intact, what I plan to do is slowly erode non-TAZ printers #defines to make the code more readible and add features to make the UI and navigation better.

 Please note that this is unsupported work! so if I happen to introduce a bug that gets your extruder over heating please be kind and remember this disclaimer.

-Lastly, I would love if other developers want to contribute and improve the firmware.
+Lastly, I would love it if other developers want to contribute and improve the firmware.

 ## Added features:
   - "System" MENU (this is a major feature and the main reason to fork the firmware).
 This gives the ability to describe the "current setup" of the system: